sajeetharan/SajeeWeb/blog/2019/02/2019-02-04-helper-to-delete-all-documents-in-cosmosdb-collection/index.md

 ---
-title: "How to delete all documents in Cosmosdb Collection"
+title: How to delete all documents in Cosmosdb Collection
-utcDate: "2019-02-04"
+Date: '2019-02-04'
 categories:
-  - "nodejs"
+  - nodejs
-  - "vscode"
+  - vscode
 tags:
-  - "azure"
+  - azure
-  - "big-data"
+  - big-data
-  - "c"
+  - c
-  - "cosmosdb"
+  - cosmosdb
-  - "documentdb"
+  - documentdb
-  - "microsoft"
+  - microsoft
-  - "nosql"
+  - nosql
-coverImage: "node.jpg"
+coverImage: node.jpg
+utcDate: '2025-04-24T09:52:37.545Z'
 ---

 I have been working with couple of applications built with CosmosDB and one of the things that surprised me was one cannot clear all documents in a collection from the [Azure web portal](https://azure.microsoft.com/en-gb/features/azure-portal/) or using the [Storage Explorer](https://azure.microsoft.com/en-us/features/storage-explorer/).
 As I was struggling to do this while doing some tests on the application I decided to write a blog on the solution I used.
 There are two ways to achieve the same